loopj/initials-avatar/README.md

 ### Docker

-You can run this in production in [Docker](https://docker.com) as follows:
+You can run this in production using [Docker](https://docker.com) as follows:

 ```shell
 $ docker pull loopj/initials-avatar